top of page

 Treasurer: Donni Champagne

-Members at Large: Danielle Andrews, Susan Aiken
+Members at Large: Susan Aiken, Elaine Binns, Christen Robbins

 The Louttit Library Board of Trustees meets on the third Tuesday of the month at 6:30pm, ten months of the year.
 No meetings are held during July and August.
 Meetings take place in either the library proper or the Community Center.
 Please contact the library for further information or consult the Secretary of State Open Meetings Website: http://sos.ri.gov/openmeetings/